-But, you’re never going to see these people again after you’ve taken your shots.
+But, you’re never going to see these people again after you’ve taken your photos.

 The way I think of it is I’ll regret not getting my photo and I’m not going to have regrets while I travel because a few randoms made fun of me.

-But, forget about them, rise above it and just concentrate on you and your awesome photos.
+But, forget about them, rise above them and just concentrate on you and your awesome photos.
+You’ve got this!

 If this article helped you out or if you’re an avid self-tographer, don’t forget to tag me in your photos on Instagram or contact me.
 I’d love to see your self-made creations.